 How to Apply Lead Room to Your Photography?

-Lead room can be applied to living subjects, such as humans and animals, and objects in motion, such as cars.
-Inanimate objects can’t really benefit from this lead room principle, as they don’t face towards anything.
+You can apply the lead room principle to living subjects, such as humans and animals, and objects in motion, such as motorbikes or cars.

 If you want to practice using the lead room, we suggest you try and apply it as often as you can.
 Leave negative space in your portrait shots, even if you later decide you like the picture better without the extra room.